zhenhu9/Git-Notes/Git-Notes.md

    directory.

 2. Remote repoes don't record how local and remote branches connected or tracked each other.
-The correspondence between the local branch and the remote branch is only recorded in the local repository.
+The correspondence between local branches and remote branches is only recorded in the local repository.

-3. After cloning a remote repo, all of data and remote branches will be download or fetched, but only the local branch master or the branch with the initial commit will be created and track this remote branch. you can create any local branch based on any remote branch with same or different names.
+3. After cloning a remote repo, all of data and remote branches will be download or fetched, but only the local branch master or the branch with the initial commit will be created and track the remote branch. you can create any local branch based on any remote branch with same or different names.
    This procedure means the local branch has tracked the remote branche or made synchronization between them, as they mark the same commit checksum.
-Every branch can be done like this.
+Every branch can be done like this, such as `git branch b01 origin/b01`.

 4. Otherwise, let's say you have a local repo with some commits and a new empty remote repo.
 After adding the remote repo locally, you should use `git push